thoughtspot/thoughtspot.github.io/_admin/backup-restore/overview-snapshot.md

 ---
 title: [Work with snapshots]

-last_updated: 06/16/2019
+last_updated: 10/14/2019
 toc: true
+summary: "A snapshot is a point-in-time image of your running cluster.
+You can use a snapshot to restore the cluster to a specific point in time.
+In this section, we describe how to work with the default snapshot configuration that is enabled on every cluster, and how make manual snapshots."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-A snapshot is a timestamped image of your live cluster that you can use to restore that cluster.
-This article describes how to work with the default snapshot configuration of your cluster, and how to make manual snapshots.

 To work with snapshots, use the `tscli` command line interface.

 {% include warning.html content="Backups rely on the snapshot system, so you must never disable the periodic snapshot system.
 If you disable periodic snapshots and enable periodic backups, the backups either fail or use an outdated snapshot." %}

+{: id="manual-snapshot"}
 ## Create a manual snapshot

 You must create a snapshot before making any changes to the environment, loading a large amount of data, or changing the structure of a table.
 ThoughtSpot supports up to 20 manual snapshots.
 You must clear them to create new snapshots.
 To delete a snapshot, contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).

+ThughtSpot generates a snapshot in approximately 20 seconds, depending on the size of the cluster.
+To restore from a snapshot, contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).

 {% include note.html content="During an upgrade, all snapshots from the previous version of ThoughtSpot become manual snapshots." %}

-ThughtSpot creates a snapshot in approximately 20 seconds, depending on the size of the cluster.
-To restore from a snapshot, contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).

 <!--### Using Management Console